AtticusHelvig/csc240/TestReviews/test1.md

 While semantic analysis is an essential aspect of compilation, compilers have limitations in catching errors related to a programmer's logic or intent.
 Semantic errors, such as logical errors or incorrect algorithmic implementations, are often challenging for compilers to detect.
 Some semantic checks may be performed by compilers, but they are generally limited in scope.
 More complex semantic checks may require human intervention, code reviews, or the use of additional tools beyond the compiler.

 ### Question 15
+As you did with flex, write regular expressions to recognize each of the following:

+1. The keyword: finally
+2. An hexadecimal integer constant made up of 1 or more hexadecimal digits (upper or lowercase)
+3. The punctuation: &&
+4. A line starting with 1 or more digits

+You do not need any actions or even a legal flex file, just four regular expressions.

+Note: Hexadecimal digits include the digits 0 through 9 as well as the letters a through f.

 **Answers:**
 Here are the regular expressions to recognize each of the given patterns: